2000 Republican Convention

 Dr. Keyes has been the subject of some criticism because he has not released his 21 delegates to vote for George Bush.
 For his part, Mr. Keyes notes that GOP officials have not given him access to his delegates.
 “For reasons I do not understand we were not given an opportunity to have access to the delegates so how could I release them?” asks Keyes.

-Of course, the GOP’s “Big Tent” was large enough to extend a prime-time slot to moderates like General Colin Powell and openly homosexual Rep. Jim Kolbe, who generated little response from the delegates and who both used their subsequent media ops to assail the Republican platform’s position on quotas, homosexuality and killing unborn children.
+Of course, the GOP’s “Big Tent” was large enough to extend a prime-time slot to moderates like General Colin Powell and openly homosexual Rep. Jim Kolbe, who generated little response from the delegates and who both used their subsequent media ops to assail the Republican platform’s position on quotas, homosexuality and killing babies before birth.

 As for loyalty, when Powell was asked if he would take a cabinet post if Al Gore is elected, he said, “If he were the president, I would have to take it under serious consideration. …I’ve had conversations with President Clinton like this.”
 General Powell was a loyal soldier and a good leader in Desert Storm.
 He retired shortly thereafter, and it is time the GOP retired him from its lineup.